Object : | NGC 7023, Iris Nebula |

 The angle size of it is almost as the Moon, but still with a 300 mm lens it will be small.

-Even when I collect exposures from two different nights and sum up the nebula is weak.
+Even when I collect exposures from two different nights as I have done here the nebula is weak.

 The biggest problem when photographing nebulas is that you must have a dark sky or narrow band filters.